(#315: 25 May 1985, 2 weeks; 3 August 1985, 2 weeks; 18 January 1986, 10 weeks)

 If you wonder why so many of these albums sound big and empty, it is down to the advent of this new thing called the compact disc.
 It was a status symbol, a benchmark showing just how far above the bench you were, reassuring you that you were far ahead of, and superior to, the masses.
 Compact discs in the eighties were expensive luxury affairs; they were typically priced at £20-25, and even in the late nineties price tags of £16 or £17 were not uncommon.

-Now, compact discs are my preferred method of listening to music, far less bothersome to store and search through than ancient vinyl.
+Now, compact discs are my preferred method of listening to music, far less bothersome to store and search through than ancient gramophone records.
 I do not harbour a nostalgia for warps, jumps and scratches.
 But it must be said that the success of the format prompted an awful lot of indulgence, allowed a lot of things to pass which perhaps should never have been let through.

 Moreover, the compact disc was essentially, in its initial stages, a deeply conservative concept.
 I do not simply mean thrusting Thatcherkids blasting out nothingness from their wall-to-wall car speakers on their way down Threadneedle Street.
 Like stereo twenty years previously, it caused spectators to gawp and gasp at the astonishing sounds that the phenomenon could produce, but these same spectators elected to use the new system to listen to conservative music.
 James Last and Ray Conniff in the sixties; Phil Collins and Brothers In Arms a generation later.